-- 11. In Key Stage 2, we continue to encourage pupils to read to a parent each night and bring their reading books and reading records to school every day.
+11. In Key Stage 2, we continue to encourage pupils to read to a parent each night and bring their reading books and reading records to school every day.
 Pupils in Key Stage 2 are also encouraged to practice learning their multiplication tables at home, which they are regularly given the opportunity to be tested on in school.
 Pupils are also expected to use their spelling journal to practice the spelling rule that has been learnt during the week.
-Spelling journals are available on the website. - 12.
-Each pupil in years 3 and 4 will be issued with a home learning wallet that will contain Maths and English tasks each week.
-In years 5 and 6, home learning will either be issued via eschools or paper format. - 13.
-Home learning tasks are differentiated appropriately.
+Spelling journals are available on the website.

+12. Each pupil in years 3, 4 and 5 will be issued with a home learning wallet that will contain one Maths and one completed English task each week.
+In most cases, each pupil in year 6 will receive their homework in their class English and maths book.

+13. Home learning tasks are differentiated appropriately.
 In some cases, the teacher may include extension tasks giving all pupils the opportunity to choose how far they wish to challenge themselves.
 Please note: As pupils move further up the school, the length of time spent on each task will gradually increase, but should not exceed what is appropriate for their age.

-- 14. Below is a table that gives some guidance on how much time our school feels is appropriate to spend on a home learning task for different year groups.
+14. Below is a table that gives some guidance on how much time our school feels is appropriate to spend on a home learning task for different year groups.
 We adopt the principle that if a home learning task is taking much longer than the guidance given and is causing the child distress, the child should not be expected to complete the task but to share their concerns with their teacher back in school where they should seek additional support or receive an alternative level of work the following week.
-The times given indicate the maximum amount of time a task should take as some task will take less time to complete. - 15.
-Parents will be informed during the parent meeting at the start of each year when home learning will be set and completed by.
+The times given indicate the maximum amount of time a task should take as some task will take less time to complete.